ailiis/conclusions/README.md

 ## 2. Codebook: Codes for sentences

-### 2.1 The conclusion-sections commmon flow
+### 2.1 The conclusion-sections commmon flow <>

 Conclusion-sections are similar to the abstracts archetype, the sequence of stretches is similar, but the occurence of stretches is different.

-The following will be defined in detail in subsequent sections.
+The following codes will be defined in detail in subsequent sections.

 The common flow: